joshkrueger/serial_n64/README.rst

 ==================================
-Wii to Nintendo 64 Adapter
+Arduino to Nintendo 64 Adapter
 ==================================

-I wanted to do something with arduino and one friend suggested the posibility of play with n64 using wiimote

-The project is based on Gamecube-N64-Controller (I forked it).
-You can find technical details there

 Materials
 =========

 * Nintendo 64

-* Computer and bluetooth support
+* Computer

 * An Arduino.
 I used the UNO with an AtMega328 running at 16MHz.
 A different chip may have different timings, and a different speed will most